-...and in Douro-Dummer we have identified 95 listings, representing 85 unique rental units
+...and in Douro-Dummer we have identified 95 listings, representing 85 unique rental units granicus.com

-Granicus Host Compliance's pricing is based on the copagesting state of the copage sting state of the compliance.
+Granicus Host Compliance's pricing is based on the copagesting and monitored for compliance.
 In terms of listings, this number is 102 as we will expand our search area by several hundred yards beyond the boders of Douro-Dummer to capture all relevant listings.
 Source: Granicus Host Compliance Proprietary Data